malfarasplux/pnet2019/training/README.md

-# Folder containing the data .psv fir training:
+# Folder containing the data .psv for training:
 - Hospital A (20336 patients)
 - Hospital B (20000 patients)